ESDIS Metrics System (EMS)

 What is EMS?

-The ESDIS Metrics System (EMS) collects information from all ingest, archive and distribution interfaces throughout EOSDIS and analyzes data on the use of products and services stored in databases or delivered via the Internet.
-Specifically, EMS collects and organizes various data file metrics from EOSDIS Data Providers.
+NASA's Earth Science Data and Information System (ESDIS) Metrics System (EMS) collects information from all ingest, archive and distribution interfaces throughout EOSDIS and analyzes data on the use of products and services stored in databases or delivered via the Internet.
+Specifically, EMS collects and organizes various data file metrics from Earth Observation System Data and Information System (EOSDIS) Data Providers.
 The metrics data and the analysis reports generated from EMS provides NASA managers the information needed to determine how to best apply resources to support the science community.

 What is Web Analytics?

-The ESDIS Metrics System (EMS) web metrics component is a cloud solution web analytics service that collects, tracks, and reports on EOSDIS Data Provider website traffic.
+The EMS web metrics component is a cloud solution web analytics service that collects, tracks, and reports on EOSDIS Data Provider website traffic.
 Successfully used, enterprise analytics support key design and development decisions and helps create relevant customer experiences.

 - Digital analytics is the capture and analysis of data from all possible sources.
 It includes traditional website analytics, as well as search, social media, mobile, and (increasingly) offline data.
 Digital analytics technologies are designed to capture, manage, and process this broader, more complex and more value-added “big data.”